The Living Well Community is a mixed-use neighborhood/ecovillage focused on healthy living, sustainability, community, and Honoring of the Sacred.

-The community has three cohousing neighborhoods, a conference center, mixed-use residential/commercial lots, an organic farm, a community garden, neighborhood park and orchard, and 53 acres of natural area buffering the creek and river.
-We also have a regional greenway/bikeway crossing the property and connecting to the towns of Franklinville and Ramseur on an abandoned rail bed.
+The community has a mixture of housing types all based on the co-housing model, Green Businesses under development, a future Integrative Health Center, an organic farm, a community garden, neighborhood park and orchard, and 53 acres of natural area buffering the creek and river.
+We also have a regional greenway/bikeway crossing the property and connecting to the towns of Franklinville (1/2 mile away) and Ramseur (1 mile away) on an old abandoned rail bed.

 The property is beautiful with mountain-like topography, the river, rock outcroppings, high areas with vistas, the creek, trails, beautiful woods, and abundant wild edible and medicinal plants.

 Our community is located near major highway corridors, just two miles from Highway 64 in the town of Franklinville, North Carolina.
 This property has regional appeal and access, being only a half-hour from Greensboro, 15 minutes from Asheboro and Siler City, and an hour and 15 minutes from RTP (Research Triangle Park), Raleigh, Durham, and Charlotte.
 We are centrally located between the mountains and ocean, and at the midpoint on the eastern seaboard between New York and Florida.
 We are also approximately a 6 hour drive from Washington, D.C. and Atlanta, Georgia.

 The Conference and Retreat Center, located on the 50-foot-high bluff overlooking Sandy Creek and the Deep River, features the lovely, historic McIver-Faulk House, built in the 1850s and relocated to this site in 2004.
 The partially completed Conference and Retreat Center will be available for retreats, classes, and events (weddings, reunions, etc.).